 What process is in place to detect security breaches?

-GovX has network intrusion detection systems in the data center that will alert staff to network intrusions.
-The intrusion detection systems are monitored 24/7 by staff at the Phoenix IO data center.
+GovX has network intrusion detection systems in place that will alert staff to network intrusions.
 The GovX firewall and virus malware systems also have an alerting system that notifies staff that a potential threat has been detected for investigation.

 What training measures are in place for staff that has access to verification data?